MolSSI/QCFractal/devtools/README.md

 * `prod-envs`: End-user production install files for Fractal.
 These install Fractal from the Anaconda Cloud for use at production level sites.
 No further installations needed from these files.

+### Docker:

+These directories contain the files to build [Docker](https://www.docker.com/) images.
+These are also used for autobuilds on [Docker Hub](https://cloud.docker.com/u/molssi/repository/list).

 ## How to contribute changes
 - Fork the repository